Yue-Zhengyuan/MeanFieldSolver/docs/bz.md

 ## Using Lattice Basis Vectors

-In a $d$-dimensional Bravais lattice (can contain multiple sites in one unit cell), the lattice basis vereciprocal lattice basis vectors are related by
+In a $d$-dimensional Bravais lattice (can contain multiple sites in one unit cell), the lattice basis vectors and the reciprocal lattice basis vectors are related by

 $$
 \begin{equation}